OrCHUK23/FastAPI-Docker-K8S/README.md

 - Use curl or a web browser to interact with the services.

 ## Docker Images
-Docker images for the Books and Authors services are available on Docker Hub:
+Docker images for the Books and Authors services are available in my [DockerHub repositories](https://hub.docker.com/repositories/orchuk):

-## Books Service Image
-Authors Service Image
-Kubernetes Deployment
+## Kubernetes Deployment and Ingress setup
-The Kubernetes deployment files are located in the deployment/ directory.
+The Kubernetes deployment and Ingress setup files are located in the main directory.
 You can adjust the number of replicas, resource limits, and other settings in these files.

-## Ingress Setup
-The Kubernetes Ingress setup is located in the root directory.
 The Ingress configuration exposes the services as a unified API under a single hostname.